syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/undo-redo.md

 ## Retrieve undo and redo stack collection

-By default, when undo or redo action is performed, the performed action will be pushed to respective `getUndoActions` or `getUndoActions` collection.
-So, you can retrieve undo and redo collection using [getUndoActions](https://ej2.syncfusion.com/react/documentation/api/gantt/#getundoactions) and [getRedoActions](https://ej2.syncfusion.com/react/documentation/api/gantt/#getredoactions) methods.
+By default, when an undo or redo action is performed, the actions are stored in an array collection.
+To retrieve the undo and redo stack array collections, you can use the [getUndoActions](https://ej2.syncfusion.com/react/documentation/api/gantt/#getundoactions) and [getRedoActions](https://ej2.syncfusion.com/react/documentation/api/gantt/#getredoactions) methods.

 The following code example demonstrates how to retrieve the undo and redo collection using method by clicking the external button.